open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 You will start with a type called `ptrace.ResourceSpans` which represents the resource and all the operations that it either originated or received while participating in a trace.
-You can find it's definition within the [/pdata/internal/data/protogen/trace/v1/trace.pb.go](https://github.com/open-telemetry/opentelemetry-collector/blob/v0.50.0/pdata/internal/data/protogen/trace/v1/trace.pb.go).
+You can find its definition within the [/pdata/internal/data/protogen/trace/v1/trace.pb.go](https://github.com/open-telemetry/opentelemetry-collector/blob/v0.50.0/pdata/internal/data/protogen/trace/v1/trace.pb.go).

 `ptrace.Traces` has a method named `ResourceSpans()` which returns an instance